-Changes in U.S. patent law or the patent law of other countries or jurisdictions could diminish the value of patents in general, thereby impairing our ability to protect our products.
+Changes in U.S. patent law or the patent law

+Investors' expectations of other countries or jurisdictions could diminish the value of patents in general, thereby impairing our ability to protect our products.
+Environmental, social and governance factors may impose additional costs and expose us to new risks.